ibericode/mailchimp-for-wordpress/readme.txt

 == Installation ==

+= Installing the plugin =
-1. In your WordPress admin panel, go to Plugins > New Plugin, search for "MailChimp for WP" and click "Install now"
+1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for *MailChimp for WordPress* and click "Install now"
-1. Alternatively, download the plugin and upload the contents of mailchimp-for-wp.zip to your plugins directory, which usually is `/wp-content/plugins/`.
+1. Alternatively, download the plugin and upload the contents of `mailchimp-for-wp.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
 1. Activate the plugin
 1. Set your MailChimp API key in the plugin settings.

+= Configuring the sign-up checkboxes =
+1. Go to *MailChimp for WP > Checkboxes*
 1. Select at least one list to subscribe visitors to.
-1. (Optional) Select to which forms the sign-up checkbox should be added.
+1. Select at least 1 form to add the checkbox to, eg your comment form.

+= Configuring the sign-up form(s) =
+1. Go to *MailChimp for WP > Forms*
+1. Select at least one list to subscribe visitors to.
+1. *(Optional)* Add some fields or dynamic content to your form.
-1. (Optional) Create a form and show it in your posts, pages or text widgets using the shortcode `[mc4wp_form]`.
+1. Show the form in pages or posts by using the `[mc4wp_form]` shortcode.
+1. Show the form in your widget areas by using the widget.

+= Upgrade to Pro =
-1. (Optional) If you like the plugin, upgrade to [MailChimp for WordPress Pro](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=installation-instructions-link) for an even better plugin.
+If you like the plugin, upgrade to [MailChimp for WordPress Pro](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=installation-instructions-link) for an even better plugin.

 == Frequently Asked Questions ==

 = Is there a premium version of this plugin? =
-Yes, there is and it is awesome.
-Pro features include:
+Yes, there is and you will love it.
+Some Pro features are:

-1. (Multiple) AJAX Sign-up Forms (so the page doesn't reload after clicking the submit button)
+1. (Multiple) AJAX powered forms (no page reload after submitting)
-1. Create beautiful forms from your admin panel with the Form Designer.
-No CSS knowledge required!
+1. Design beautiful forms from your admin panel, no CSS knowledge required!
 1. Reports, learn when, where and how your visitors subscribed.
-1. The form field wizard makes it easy to add your MailChimp list fields to your sign-up forms.
+1. Easily add your MailChimp list fields to your forms using the add-field tool.
-1. Sign-up checkbox integration with WooCommerce and Easy Digital Downloads
-1. Custom checkbox labels
 1. Priority support

 [More information](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link) | [Screenshots](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/screenshots/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link) | [Demo](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/demo-sign-up-forms/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link)